jay-tate/ID-for-IPA/README.md

 # ID-for-IPA
 Instructional Design for the International Phonetic Alphabet

-2023 Nov 5: This is student project repository for an 8-week EdX course during during Oct-Dec 2023 for USMx: LDT200x, offered by the University of Maryland Global Campus as IDT200x Instructional Design and Technology: Instructional Design Models
+2023 Nov 5: This is a student project repository for an 8-week EdX course during during Oct-Dec 2023 for USMx: LDT200x, offered by the University of Maryland Global Campus as IDT200x Instructional Design and Technology: Instructional Design Models

         Week 1 (October 17, 2023): Introduction, History, Ethics, Accessibility, & Artificial Intelligence